STUDENT RECORDS

 1. Gather or maintain only information that pertains directly to school safety or student safety

-2. Provide a student with access to any information that the district obtained from his/her social media activity and an opportunity to correct or delete such information
+2. Provide a student with access to any information that the District obtained from their social media activity and an opportunity to correct or delete such information

-1. Prohibits the third party from using the information for purposes other than those specified in the contract or from selling or sharing the information with any person or entity other than the district, the student, or his/her parent/guardian
+1. Prohibits the third party from using the information for purposes other than those specified in the contract or from selling or sharing the information with any person or entity other than the District, the student, or their parent/guardian

 Legal Reference: